Last updated: October 12, 2021

 Grade: | Easy |

-If you’ve been to Cronulla Beach before, you will know that there is lots of (free) parking available at the beaches, between the Wanda SLSC (map) and North Cronulla Beach.
+If you’ve been to Cronulla Beach before, you will know that there is ample (free) parking available at the beaches, between the Wanda SLSC and North Cronulla Beach.

-It does fill up quickly on warm summer days though, in which case you can try and find a parking spot in the suburban streets further away from the beach.
+It does fill up quickly on the weekends, but you can also try and find a parking spot in the suburban streets further away from the beach.

-What’s great about Cronulla is that it’s one of the very few Sydney beachside suburbs that has its very own train station (on the T4 Eastern Suburbs & Illawarra Line).
+What’s great about Cronulla is that it’s one of the very few Sydney beachside suburbs that has a train station.

-The below track notes describe the Cronulla Beach walking track starting at the Wanda Beach surf life saving club, along the following highlights:
+The below track notes describe the Cronulla Beach walking track in a clockwise manner, starting from North Cronulla Beach, along the following highlights and landmarks:

 - North Cronulla Beach